 Bring in your main character, are they the goodie?
 Perhaps you want them to be the baddie?
 We don’t mind.
 We do want you to describe them though.
 We want to close our eyes and imagine what your character looks like.
 Do they have a name?
 What are they like?
 Are they playful, brave, scary, scared, naughty or clever?

 Now we want to read about what happens to them.
 There has to be some sort of problem for the main character to overcome.
 Stories can be fun or sad but must be interesting. imaginative and exciting.

 Lastly, we want there to be an ending.
 Have you learnt something, about yourself or others?

-Personally, and I am one of the judges by the way, I like stories that may me think rather than ones where people just fight each other.
+Personally, and I am one of the judges by the way, I like stories that make me think rather than ones where people just fight each other.
 I do like a moral at the end of a story, just like in a fairy tale.
 An example could be do not be rude to people or do not always listen to what people tell you.
 Could there be a moral in your story?